informatics-phka/EduRent/README.md

 ### Configuration
 1. Import the database from `edurent.sql` to initialize the required tables.
-2. Upon visiting the platform for the first time, a user will be created.
+2. Upon visiting the platform for the first time, a user will be created as Super Admin.
-3. Set a Super Admin in the database under the `admins` table, and set the department as `0`.
-4. Reload the page for the Super Admin.
-If everything works, the user will see the **Admin Page** button.
+3. After the initial setup, you can safely remove the initialization code in `index.php` after line 29.
-5. Open the **Admin Page**.
+4. Open the **Admin Page**.
-6. Navigate to **Departments** and add a new department, then save the changes.
+5. Navigate to **Departments** and add a new department, then save the changes.
-7. Add devices for the department by clicking on **Add**, then saving after each entry.
+6. Add devices for the department by clicking on **Add**, then saving after each entry.
-8. Under **Pickup Days**, define the available days for the department, following the guided process.
+7. Under **Pickup Days**, define the available days for the department, following the guided process.
-9. You can assign department admins by navigating to **Admin Page** and clicking on **Admins**.
+8. You can assign department admins by navigating to **Admin Page** and clicking on **Admins**.
 Super Admins can create and assign multiple admins to different departments.

 <!-- USAGE -->